Custom Packaging

-Figuring out how to reduce packaging costs felt like a crossword puzzle when I first stepped into the Dallas co-packer, where 1.2 million electronics kits were stacked on 48 pallets and the CFO still had no line item flagged for corrugate price swings.
+Figuring out how to Reduce Packaging Costs felt like a crossword puzzle.
+Then I stepped into the Dallas co-packer, where 1.2 million electronics kits were stacked on 48 pallets and the CFO still had no line item flagged for corrugate price swings.

-Inside that controlled humidity room, the operations manager pointed to a whiteboard showing $0.18/unit for 5,000 pieces of nested kit trays, and I remember thinking the most expensive thing wasn’t the materials but the blindness to opportunity.
+Inside that controlled humidity room, the operations manager pointed to a whiteboard showing $0.18/unit for 5,000 pieces of nested kit trays.
+I remember thinking the most expensive thing wasn’t the materials; it was the blindness to opportunity.

-The puzzle gets clearer after years of combing through purchase orders, negotiating with fiber mills, and walking floors at our Shenzhen facility, yet I keep hearing the same concern from brand teams: “We tried a 250gsm matte-coated paper sourced from Dongguan with 50% recycled pulp, but our unboxing shifted from premium to clunky overnight.”
+After years of combing through purchase orders, negotiating with fiber mills, and walking floors at our Shenzhen facility, the puzzle gets clearer.
+But I keep hearing the same concern from brand teams: “We tried a 250gsm matte-coated paper sourced from Dongguan with 50% recycled pulp, and the unboxing went from premium to clunky overnight.”

-That fear is why I spend time with design and procurement in the same room—then drag finance into a spreadsheet so everyone understands which levers matter when the bracketed bids land; on Wednesdays we review 12 line items, each tied to a 90-day cost projection and a named supplier like Packaging & Design Co. in Houston.
+That fear is why I spend time with design and procurement in the same room.
+Then I drag finance into a spreadsheet so everyone understands which levers matter when the bracketed bids land; on Wednesdays we review 12 line items, each tied to a 90-day cost projection and a named supplier like Packaging & Design Co. in Houston.

-Honestly, I treat the table of contents like a pre-flight checklist—makes me feel in control, even when the coffee hasn’t kicked in yet (yes, I still double-check whether the bullets align with the scope and whether the Chicago-based design team updated the live doc at 7:03 a.m.).
+Honestly, I treat the table of contents like a pre-flight checklist.
+It makes me feel in control, even when the coffee hasn’t kicked in yet.

 Value Proposition: The hidden opportunity in reducing packaging costs